hypervel/hypervel.org/docs/docs/mail.md

 ### Additional Symfony Transports

-Laravel Hyperf includes support for some existing Symfony maintained mail transports like Mailgun and Postmark.
-However, you may wish to extend Laravel Hyperf with support for additional Symfony maintained transports.
-You can do so by requiring the necessary Symfony mailer via Composer and registering the transport with Laravel Hyperf.
+Hypervel includes support for some existing Symfony maintained mail transports like Mailgun and Postmark.
+However, you may wish to extend Hypervel with support for additional Symfony maintained transports.
+You can do so by requiring the necessary Symfony mailer via Composer and registering the transport with Hypervel.
 For example, you may install and register the "Brevo" (formerly "Sendinblue") Symfony mailer:

 ```shell:no-line-numbers
 composer require symfony/brevo-mailer symfony/http-client